ssaring/sportstracker/sportstracker/docs/README.txt

 - application data can be processed and evaluated easily by using 3rd party SQLite database browsers (e.g. for custom statistics via SQL)
 - Documentation: https://www.sqlitetutorial.net/sqlite-java/
-- All database schema changes will be implemented in schema update files.
+- The initial database schema and all schema updates are defined in the files 'sportstracker/src/main/resources/sql/st-schema-***.sql'
-  New databases will be created from the initial schema and all schema updates.
+- New databases will be created from the initial schema and all schema updates.
+- Existing databases will be updated automatically to the newest schema.

 Comparison with prior XML file storage:
 - SQLite storage provides faster loading times, almost no saving times